-The only thing worse than a fun night of cocktails coming to an end is the morning after: when your mouth is as dry as the Sahara, your head feels like it's being used as a bass drum and your insides are churning.
-You're no stranger to being hungover, but that's the thing — why do hangovers now feel so much worse compared to when you were younger?
+The only thing worse than a fun night of cocktails coming to an end is the morning after: your mouth is as dry as the Sahara, your head feels like it's being used as a bass drum and your insides are churning.
+You're no stranger to being hungover, but why do hangovers now feel so much worse compared to when you were younger?

 Video of the Day

 "There are many different reasons why hangovers occur, and these are due to both the direct actions that alcohol has on the body as well as the way your body metabolizes and gets rid of the alcohol," Heather Moday, MD, Philadelphia-based physician and author of The Immunotype Breakthrough, tells LIVESTRONG.com.